SPEED OF "ELECTRICITY"

 wandering motions of individual electrons is akin to thermal vibrations of

-the air.
-In the above article I concentrate on the slow "electron wind"
+individual air molecules.
+In the above article I concentrate on the slow

 which is measured by electric current meters, and I ignore the electrons'